Stock Market Loses N320bn on Profit-taking, Political Uncertainties - THISDAYLIVE

 Although many analysts believe that stocks in the Nigerian market are relatively cheaper, the market has continued its downward trend as some investors have remained on the sidelines watching developments in the political environment.

-According to the analysts, general elections uncertainties would make investors to adopt cautious trading in equities.
+According to the analysts, the general election uncertainties would make investors to adopt cautious trading in equities.

 “In line with historical trend, investors tend to reduce exposure to risky assets in the year leading up to general elections and this is similar to the situation in Nigeria.

-“The one thing investors detest is “uncertainty” and as such, As such, this downside risk is expected to worsen as 2019 general election draw closer,” they said.
+“The one thing investors detest is “uncertainty” and as such, this downside risk is expected to worsen as 2019 general election draws closer,” they said.

-“However, whilst we note that FX liquidity in the market has remained somewhat adequate, the continued focus of the CBN on keeping rates within a particular band, has weighed on investors’ confidence.
+“However, while we note that FX liquidity in the market has remained somewhat adequate, the continued focus of the CBN on keeping rates within a particular band, has weighed on investors’ confidence.